zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 On macOS since El Capitan enabled by default SIP (System Integrity Protection) prohibits to change boot options.
 To check SIP state run `csrutil status`.
 In normal situation it should be enabled.

-If SIP is enabled you can run bless <b>only</b> from Recovery console, otherwise it returns error.
+If SIP is enabled you can run `bless` only from Recovery console, otherwise it returns error.
 To boot in Recovery mode press <b>CMD+R</b> while boot and go to **_Utilities —> Terminal_** from top menu.
 In recovery console follow steps 2 and 4 every time you need to boot OneFileLinux.